-Listening to podcasts is another great way to challenge your brain and learn new things, especially when you’re on the move.
-Read on to discover where to find podcasts and how to listen with hearing aids, plus seven of our favorite series for learning on the go.
+Listening to educational podcasts is another great way to challenge your brain and learn new things, especially when you want to learn but you’re on the go.
+Read on to discover where to find educational podcasts and how to listen with hearing aids, plus seven of our favorite series for learning on the go.

 A podcast is basically a radio show with fewer (or no) commercials that you can listen to on a mobile device or computer whenever you choose.
 Podcasts are produced by individuals, companies, radio and TV networks—essentially anyone with a story to tell, subject to explore or information to share.
 There are hundreds of thousands of them out there (more than 660,000!), so it’s easy to find shows that match your passions and interests.

 Podcasts are a convenient form of education and entertainment because you can enjoy them anywhere, at any time (some are even designed to help you sleep).
-Tune in on your way to work, while you’re washing dishes, on the treadmill, or gather friends and listen together.
+Educational podcasts are especially engaging, as they allow you to absorb new information at virtuallly any time.
+Tune in to learn on the go while you're on your way to work, washing dishes, on the treadmill, or waiting for an appointment.

-You can find and listen to podcasts on many websites and apps.
+You can find and listen to podcasts, both for education and entertainment, on many websites and apps.
 Most podcasts can be enjoyed for free.
 Popular audio apps such as Apple Podcasts, Google Podcasts, Spotify, Stitcher and RadioPublic are easy to use and let you browse hundreds of shows.
 Users can stream episodes via the app or download them onto a mobile device or computer for offline listening.

 Are you a big fan of historical fiction?
 Enjoy keeping up with world news?
 Many audio apps, including those mentioned above, let you browse podcasts by genre and store your favorites.
 They can also keep track of podcasts you’ve listened to and recommend new ones that match your listening preferences.
 Additionally, you can subscribe to shows and get notified when a new episode is released.